Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                presented to the server.
                                Default: `not set`.
       --rejectsha1, --RejectSha1SignedCertificates=VALUE
-                             If set OPC Publisher will reject SHA1 certificates which have been officially deprecated and are unsafe to use.
+                             If set to `False` OPC Publisher will accept SHA1 certificates which have been officially
-                               Note: It is recommended to always set this value to `True` if the connected OPC UA servers does not use Sha1 signed certificates.
+                               deprecated and are unsafe to use.
-                               Default: `False` (to support older equipment).
+                               Note: Set this to `False` to support older equipment that uses Sha1 signed certificates
+                               rather than using no security.
+                               Default: `True`.
       --mks, --minkeysize, --MinimumCertificateKeySize=VALUE
                              Minimum accepted certificate size.
                                Note: It is recommended to this value to the